mh-skjelvareid/synaptus/paper/paper.md

 # Summary

+`Synaptus` is a toolbox made for focusing ultrasound images.
+It can, however, also be used on data acquired using similar imaging principles, e.g. sonar and radar images.

-Sonic imaging is performed by transmitting sound waves into an object, and recording the scattered waves from within that object.
+Ultrasonic imaging is performed by transmitting sound waves into an object and record how the waves are scattered.
 In many applications, transmission and recording are performed with the same unit, a *transducer*.
 If a single transducer is used, each measurement produces a vector representing the backscattered waves at a given location.
 By moving the transducer relative to the object of interest, a 2D or 3D map of reflections can be created.

 Transducer elements can be stacked along a line or on a grid to create transducer *arrays*.
 By manupulating how signals are transmitted by each individual element, an array can be used to shape the transmitted wave to optimize it for a given application.
 The spatial distribution of the elements also enables recording of a 2D or 3D map of reflections without moving the array as a whole.